EnterpriseDB/barman/new_docs/quickstart.rst

 * ``reuse_backup = link`` tells Barman that you want to have data deduplication by reusing files of the previous backup, saving storage and network resources whenever taking new backups for this server.
-Check :ref:`backup-rsync-ssh` section for more details.
+Check :ref:`rsync backups <backup-rsync-backup>` section for more details.

 * ``backup_options = concurrent_backup`` indicates that Barman is going to issue
   non-exclusive backup commands on your Postgres server when taking backups.